zeletrik/HRecSys/readme.md

 ### Database

-For obvious reason the database connection is not provided for the application.
+For obvious reasons, the database connection is not provided for the application.
-There are two necessary table for it:
+There are two necessary tables for it:

 *user_hotel_rating*